Mary H. Murguia

-Mary Helen Murguia (born September 6, 1960) is an American lawyer and jurist serving as Chief United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
-Her chambers are located in Phoenix, Arizona.
+Mary Helen Murguia (born September 6, 1960) is an American lawyer and jurist serving as the Chief United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
 She previously served as a U.S. district judge of the United States District Court for the District of Arizona from 2000 to 2011.

 Early life and education

 Murguia is one of seven children of Alfred and Amalia Murguia, who emigrated from Mexico in 1950.
 She was born in 1960 in Kansas City, Kansas.
 Murguia was raised in the Kansas City community of Argentine.

 Murguia earned two bachelor's degrees (a Bachelor of Arts and a Bachelor of Science) from the University of Kansas in 1982.
 She then earned a Juris Doctor from the University of Kansas Law School in 1985.

 Professional career

 Murguia served as an assistant district attorney of Wyandotte County, Kansas, from 1985 until 1990.
-From 1990 until 2000, Murguia served as an Assistant United States Attorney in the United States Attorney's Office for the District of Arizona, and concurrently served in the Executive Office for U.S. Attorneys from 1998 until 2000.
+From 1990 until 2000, Murguia served as an assistant United States attorney in the United States Attorney's Office for the District of Arizona, and concurrently served in the Executive Office for U.S. Attorneys from 1998 until 2000.
 She was counsel to the director's staff from 1998 until 1999, and the principal deputy director in 1999.
 She was a director from 1999 until 2000.